 The digital environment changes quickly and maintaining an up-to-date policy means reviewing it every 6 months to ensure that nothing needs to be updated or changed.
 This gives you an opportunity to revisit the policy with your team, and reinforce it.

 By providing education for your staff about online best practices, you are preventing problems before they start.
+Therefore, the importance of a social media policy in the workplace can be the deciding factor of company success.

 Let’s not forget that there are many upsides to using social media at work.
 These channels can be used to market your company, launch a new product or build a community around your area of expertise.

 As a business owner, you probably don’t have time to run them yourself, so you will need to trust your employees to post and respond without your guidance.
 A good social media policy is one that allows you to focus on other parts of your business.
+Use this information as a social media guideline for your employees and be vigilant about what they’re sharing!

 – Katie Wagner – President, KWSM, a digital marketing agency